Ep.77: Balance Your Hormones with Magdalena Wszelaki

-And guess what?
+Then guess what?
 It’s all due to this condition called estrogen dominance that Robyn is talking about.
-So interestingly, the problem with estrogen dominance is that it’s not that you have too much estrogen, it’s you’ve got too much of estrogen metabolites.
+So interestingly, the problem with estrogen dominance is that, it’s not that you have too much estrogen, it’s you’ve got too much of estrogen metabolites.
 And this goes back to the idea of how the estrogens get broken down.
 That’s one possibility.
-The other possibility is that you’ve got too much of some of that estrogen as compared to progesterone.
+The other possibility is that you’ve got too much of some of that estrogen, as compared to progesterone.
 That’s the second scenario.
 Many people have both things happening.

 So let’s talk about the first one.
 How your body breaks down those estrogens to metabolites will be hugely dictated by, like I mentioned in the beginning of the show, the estrobolomes, or the gut bacteria you have, so bring on the probiotics, or fermented foods, right?

-But on the other hand is also how effective is your liver.
-And the beauty of flax seed is that it’s got so many different properties to help us with the way that these estrogens get broken down.
-It first of all is full of fiber, so it helps with pooping, getting rid of estrogens and other hormones just by evacuation.
+But on the other hand is also, how effective is your liver?
+The beauty of flax seed is that it’s got so many different properties to help us with the way that these estrogens get broken down.
+It, first of all, is full of fiber, so it helps with pooping, getting rid of estrogens and other hormones just by evacuation.
 That’s a big one, an important one.
 You cannot be constipated and experience good hormonal balance, it just doesn’t exist.

-But more importantly, flax seed, when it’s freshly ground, it activates those lignins that are in there, that have the property of really blocking estrogen receptors.
-So basically what they do is they attach themselves to the receptor in the cell that will otherwise receive that estrogen.
-And I’m talking about malignant tissue here, so basically, your flax seed will stop the growth of malignant tissues such as fibroids, and pneumatosis, fibrocystic breasts, etc. all the symptoms I talked about.
+But more importantly, flax seed, when it’s freshly ground, activates those lignins that are in there, that have the property of really blocking estrogen receptors.
+So, basically, what they do is they attach themselves to the receptor in the cell that will otherwise receive that estrogen.
+I’m talking about malignant tissue here, so basically, your flax seed will stop the growth of malignant tissues such as fibroids, and pneumatosis, fibrocystic breasts, etc. all the symptoms I talked about.

-Furthermore, it also helps the liver to detoxify us from … so how the estrogen is broken down to the good guys and the bad guys, flax seed can steer the balance towards the protective estrogens, the good estrogens and not the bad ones.
+Furthermore, it also helps the liver to detoxify us.
+The estrogen is broken down to the good guys and the bad guys, and flax seed can steer the balance towards the protective estrogens, the good estrogens, and not the bad ones.

-Robyn: Yeah, it’s a really important one, and so many people for all the wrong reasons are avoiding this really powerful food, and Magdalena mentioned that it’s full of fiber.
-It’s full of both kinds of fiber, and one of the things that the soluble fiber is doing, is it’s mopping up all those bad estrogens, so once again, your research is totally spot on, and I’m really glad to hear you advocate for this really, really helpful food that does not lead to breast cancer, which I keep hearing from people.
+Robyn: Yeah, it’s a really important one, and so many people for all the wrong reasons are avoiding this really powerful food.
+Magdalena mentioned that it’s full of fiber.
+It’s full of both kinds of fiber, and one of the things that the soluble fiber is doing is it’s mopping up all those bad estrogens.
+So once again, your research is totally spot on, and I’m really glad to hear you advocate for this really, really helpful food that does not lead to breast cancer, which I keep hearing from people.

-What would you say are … what are some super foods that someone on any end of the hormone spectrum, if they’re feeling imbalanced, what are some super foods that any of us can use that’ll help us get balanced?
-Whether we’re still menstruating, whether we are peri-menopause, whether we are menopausal, super foods.
+What would you say are some super foods that someone on any end of the hormone spectrum, if they’re feeling imbalanced, that any of us can use that’ll help us get balanced?
+Whether we’re still menstruating, whether we are peri-menopause, whether we are menopausal: super foods.

-Magdalena: Yeah, so you know what?
+Magdalena: You know what?
 I’ve got a list here, and I’m going to read it out to you, and you help me pick whichever one you want me to dive into.
 Sounds good?

 Robyn: No. Those sound great, and can we put them in our green smoothie?